-Although Dorking has been used as a location for film and television productions such as ‘The Bill’ and ‘The Secret Life of Adrian Mole’, the area surrounding the town has greater claim to television and film location fame.
+Although Dorking has been used as a location for film and television productions such as ‘The Bill’, ‘The Secret Life of Adrian Mole’ and the upcoming 2022 BBC One drama ‘The Gold’ (based on the Brink’s Mat robbery), the area surrounding the town has greater claim to television and film location fame.

 The internationally successful 1993 film, ‘Four Weddings and a Funeral’, starring Hugh Grant, filmed one of the external Church scenes at Betchworth Church, 3 miles east of Dorking while, more recently, St Martin’s Church in Dorking was the set for some scenes in Foyles War.
 Betchworth’s now disused quarries were regular haunts of BBC film crews creating the ‘planets’ of Xbar, Sardos & Xenon for the early 80’s sci-fi series ‘Blakes Seven’.